nickjchin/readme-generator/README.md

   ## Usage

   ---
-  To use this repo please clone and run npm init, answers the prompts, and install the packages(inquirer)
+  To use this repo please clone and run npm init, answer the prompts, and install the packages(inquirer)

   ## License